-Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator alleging Prohibited Conduct and requesting to proceed utilizing an Informal of Formal Resolution process.
+Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing an Informal or Formal Resolution process.

-Hearing Panel the hearing panel will consist of a minimum of two decision-makers and may be composed of both internal and external members.
+Hearing Panel refers to an administrative process conducted by a decision-maker in conjunction with an advisory committee, and may be composed of both internal and external members.

-Investigator(s) means the person assigned to conduct the investigation upon the signing of a Formal Complaint that is proceeding under the Formal Resolution process.
-The investigator may be an employee or may be a person external to the University.
+University Investigator(s) means the person assigned to conduct the investigation upon the signing of a Formal Complaint that is proceeding under the Formal Resolution process.
+The Investigator may be an employee or may be a person external to the University.